Xyclade/MachineLearning/Readme.md

 <img src="./Images/Ham_Stopwords.png" width="400px" height="200px" />
 <img src="./Images/Spam_Stopwords.png" width="400px" height="200px" />

 As you can see, mostly stop words come forward.
-These stopwords are noise, which we should not use in our feature selection, this we should remove these from the tables before selecting the features.
-We've included a list of stopwords in the example dataset.
-Lets first define the code to get these stopwords.
+These stop words are noise, which we should not use in our feature selection, this we should remove these from the tables before selecting the features.
+We've included a list of stop words in the example dataset.
+Lets first define the code to get these stop words.
 ```scala
   def getStopWords() : List[String] =
   {